jeroenvanrensen/posts/2021_04_05_eloquent_polymorphic_relationships.md

 This is an example of an Eloquent relationship.
 Relationships define how your models (tables) are connected.
 Although most are easy to understand, there are a few more complicated ones.

-In this post, I'm going to show how every relationship works.
+In this post, I'm going to show how every polymorphic relationship works.
+You can read more about ["default" relationships here](https://www.jeroenvanrensen.nl/blog/eloquent-relationships), and click here if you want to learn [how to unit test your relationships](https://www.jeroenvanrensen.nl/blog/unit-testing-eloquent-relationships).

 ## One to one